ermyas/sgnv2/x/farming/spec/02_state.md

 ## PoolCurrentRewards

-`PoolCurrentRewards` records the rewards in the current period.
+This key records the rewards in the current period.

 - PoolCurrentRewards: `0x05 | PoolName -> ProtocolBuffer(PoolCurrentRewards)`